-Growth in loans to households and companies in the 17-nation euro area slowed in April as the sovereign debt crisis curbed demand for credit.
+Loans to households and companies in the 17-nation euro area grew at the slowest pace in two years in April as the sovereign debt crisis curbed demand for credit.

 Loans to the private sector grew 0.3 percent from a year earlier after gaining an annual 0.6 percent in March, the European Central Bank said today.
-The rate of growth in M3 money supply, which the Frankfurt-based ECB uses as a gauge of future inflation, slowed to 2.5 percent from 3.1 percent.
+That’s the slowest pace since May 2010.
+From March, loans fell 0.2 percent for their third straight monthly decline.

 “The ECB has made sure that there is enough supply in the credit markets,” said Michael Schubert, an economist at Commerzbank AG in Frankfurt.
 “But as the economy is still weak, demand for credit continues to be low and the ECB can’t change that.”